 This book is the culmination of five years of debate among distinguished scholars in law, public policy, medicine, and biopsychology, about the most difficult questions in drug policy and the study of addictions.
 Do drug addicts have an illness, or is the addiction under their control?
 Should they be treated as patients or as criminals?
 Challenging the conventional wisdom, the authors show that these standard dichotomies are false.

 The Physiology of Truth: Neuroscience and Human Knowledge

-In this wide-ranging book, one of the boldest thinkers in modern neuroscience confronts an ancient philosophical problem: can we know the world as it really is?
-Drawing on provocative new findings about the psychophysiology of perception and judgment in both human and non-human primates, and also on the cultural history of science, Jean-Pierre Changeux makes a powerful case for the reality of scientific progress and argues that it forms the basis for a coherent and universal theory of human rights.
+Changeux confronts an ancient philosophical problem: can we know the world as it really is?
+Drawing on new findings on the psychophysiology of perception and judgment in primates, and on the cultural history of science, he makes a case for scientific progress and argues that it forms the basis for a coherent and universal theory of human rights.